nodejs/node-core-utils/docs/ncu-ci.md

 Options:
-  --version          Show version number                               [boolean] --copy             Write the results as markdown to clipboard
-                                                      [boolean] [default: false]
-  --nobuild          If running cigtm, whether or not jobid is citgm-nobuild.
+  --version          Show version number                               [boolean] --nobuild          If running cigtm, whether or not jobid is citgm-nobuild.
                                                       [boolean] [default: false]
   --json <path>      Write the results as json to <path>                [string]